 Inside the canyons of the desert southwest are more canyons, carved deep and jagged into wise wood bodies; Fremont cottonwoods, Populus fremontii.
 These canyons cut through the seams of cottonwood trees’ water-wanting bark in arid climates, making great handholds for climbing.
 There is one particular cottonwood tree whose stark image I remember with a shiver down my spine.
-This tree resides along a wash near the entrance to Little Wild Horse Canyon in the San Rafael Swell (apparently I am not the only one to fall in love with this tree, because I found multiple photos of it by googling, “cottonwood little wild horse canyon”).
+This flood-cycle tree resides along a wash near the entrance to Little Wild Horse Canyon in the San Rafael Swell (apparently I am not the only one to fall in love with this tree, because I found multiple photos of it by googling, “cottonwood little wild horse canyon”).

 I was led to the tree in a swaggering buzz by a stray bee.
 Maybe the tree was calling me over.
 Maybe that’s just my woo-woo wishing.
 Either way, this cottonwood was clearly a significant being, radiating life into the dry air: In its smaller branch was a nest of bees, under it’s bigger branch a spot of shade, in its very presence the echoes of water.